kazurayam/VisualInspectionTutorial/docs/index.md

 These types will cover the most cases in your automated UI testing.

-## 2nd example: write an image with Metadata
+## 2nd example: write a Material with associated Metadata

 I will show you next sample code `test02_write_image_with_metadata` of `T2MetadataTest` class.